An Ultimate Guide to 2025 DELF & DALF Exam

 Authorized exam centers worldwide conduct these exams.
 They have affiliations with educational institutions like Alliance Française, French embassies, consulates, or other approved language testing organizations.

-Alliance Française is a global organization that operates on behalf of the Ministry of Foreign Affairs and the National Education of France.
+Alliance Française is a global organization that operates on behalf of the French Ministry of Foreign Affairs and the National Education.

 DELF DALF French exams